Why to carefully consider to voluntarily register as a withholding agent for Dutch wage taxes?

 Written by:

-Loes van Baast Global mobility specialist | Tax
+Clea Cremers Global mobility specialist | Tax

 Flags

-1. You have your registered office in the Netherlands
+1. You have your registered office in the Netherlands:

 If you as an employer have your registered office in the Netherlands and your employee is a tax resident of the Netherlands, you will be regarded as a withholding agent for the purposes of wage tax.
 If your employee is not a resident of the Netherlands, then it depends on the country in which the employment is performed whether you are liable for wage tax in the Netherlands.